cbm80amiga/m1mon/README.md

 ## Features
 - CPU utilization for each core and cluster
-- GPU utilization, curre
+- GPU utilization
-- Each CPU core speed and throttling
+- Each CPU core speed and possible throttling
 - Current and maximum observed power consumption:
   - Entire SoC
   - CPU
   - Efficiency Cluster
   - Performance Cluster
   - GPU
- - RAM
   - Apple Neural Engine
   - RAM

 If you find it useful and want to buy me a coffee or a beer: